 This will lead to a close relationship with your customers which may prolong the lifetime value of your customers and entirely make you a customer-centric business rather than becoming a product-centric company.

-An understanding of your potential customers will help you prioritise and focus on what matters most and also task your team on who will do what and when to ensure your customers are fully satisfied.
+An understanding of your potential customers will help you prioritize and focus on what matters most and also task your team on who will do what and when to ensure your customers are fully satisfied.

 #2.
 Use landing pages